 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-September 27, 2018 - The Half Moon Bay City Council will consider appointing Mr. Robert Nisbet as the new City Manager, at its regular meeting of October 2, 2018.
-If appointed by the City Council, Mr. Nisbet will begin work on October 29.
+October 3, 2018 - The Half Moon Bay City Council appointed Mr. Robert Nisbet as the new City Manager, at its regular meeting of October 2, 2018.
+Mr. Nisbet began work on October 29.

 Contact: Deborah Penrose, Mayordpenrose@hmbcity.com